Investors line up against Mizuho support for coal

 MP Pension, which manages $18 billion and divested from major oil companies in September, is also backing the resolution, said Chief Investment Officer Anders Schelde.

 Kiko Network and other non-profit organisations describe Mizuho as the world's biggest lender to coal power plant developers.
-Mizuho earlier declined to comment on its lending to coal companies and confirmed it had received the resolution.
+Mizuho earlier declined to comment on its lending to coal companies.

 Japan is the only major industrialised economy that is expanding use of coal, hit by the Fukushima nuclear disaster in 2011 which led to the shutdown of most of the country's reactors that once supplied about a third of the electricity in the world's third-biggest economy.